cronfig/docs/pages/03.advanced/01.integrate-cronfig/docs.md

 #### Line 17

 Cronfig is meant to use inside an app configuration.
-So your user should be logged in and you should know his/hers **email address**.
-Fill it in so he/she doesn't have to type it in.
+So your users should be logged in and you should know their **email address**.
+Fill it in so they doesn't have to type it in.

 #### Line 18

+If you know the API key of the users, fill it in here so it's pre-filled for them and they doesn't have to search for it in their inbox.
+How could you know that?
+Glad you asked!
+See line 19.

+#### Line 19

+This function will run when user filles in the API key.
+So you can easily catch it and store it to pre-fill it next time (line 18).
+Make lives of your users a bit easier.